Social Icons

 Directed by Malcolm D. Lee

-The movie is set to have happened during Christmas time.
-And it is a comedy drama, directed and written by Malcolm D. Lee, who also directed and wrote The Best Man (1999) serving this up as a sequel to the movie.
+The movie is set during Christmas time and is a comedy-drama, directed and written by Malcolm D. Lee, who also directed and wrote The Best Man (1999).
+This serves as a sequel to that movie.
+In this holiday get-together, we get to see how their lives have turned out after the weird events of Lance and Mia’s wedding in the first movie.

-The producers went all out to get Taye Diggs, Terrence Howard, Harold Perrineau, Morris Chestnut, Monica Calhoun, Sanaa Lathan, Nia Long, Melissa De Sousa and Regina Hall all to come back, reprising their roles from the 1999 film.
+The producers went all out to get Taye Diggs, Terrence Howard, Harold Perrineau, Morris Chestnut, Monica Calhoun, Sanaa Lathan, Nia Long, Melissa De Sousa, and Regina Hall all to come back, reprising their roles from the 1999 film.

-Imagine, someone thought it was good to add some singing into the movie.
+Should you see this movie?
+Well, maybe, it’s funny, but the emotional line it tried pulling did not work for me.
+The plot isn’t airtight, though, and the screenplay was at times just dull or irritating.
+Imagine, someone thought it was a good idea to add some singing into the movie.
 I felt all the singing parts were just crap and unnecessary.

 The Family (2013)